 The Assemblies of God, since its establishment over 100 years ago, has become one of the largest Protestant denominations in the world.
 It has the same core beliefs as other Christian traditions, yet it has unique convictions as well.

-Assemblies of God doesn’t believe in eternal security, also known as perseverance of the saints, when it’s defined as “once saved, always saved.”
+The Assemblies of God denomination doesn’t believe in eternal security, also known as the perseverance of the saints, when it’s defined as “once saved, always saved.”
 The denomination’s teaching, which reflects Arminian theology, states that it’s possible for a truly converted believer to lose their salvation.

-When a person converts to Christianity and decides to follow Jesus Christ they often want assurance that their salvation won’t be lost.
-People sometimes wonder if God will take back his gift of salvation or if they could lose it through sinning.
+When a person converts to Christianity and decides to follow Jesus Christ, they often want assurance that their salvation won’t be lost.
+People sometimes wonder if God will take back his gift of salvation or if they could lose it through sin.
+(Also see Assemblies of God vs. Presbyterianism: What’s the Difference?)

 The Bible teaches about the assurance of salvation, but not all readers agree on how to interpret the verses.
 Verses on eternal security include: